qubemove/angular-file-upload/README.md

 angular-file-upload
 ===================

-Let's do the time warp again
+Let's do the time warp again.

+Take the jQuery-File-Upload and make it si<strong>ng</strong>...